-The governing body works in close partnership with the headteacher, staff and the local authority.
+The governing body work in close partnership with the headteacher, staff and the local authority.
 Whilst the headteacher is, of course, responsible for the day-to-day running of the school, the governors are involved with such things as staffing, curriculum, school buildings and finance.
 It ensures the school functions well and maintains the proper range of academic and social objectives.

-The governing body usually meets three times each year; all meetings are clerked by a trained professional clerk.
-In 2021-22, between September and December the full governing body held one scheduled meeting and an Extraordinary Governors' Meeting.
-Three committee meetings were held: Strategy and Resources, Quality of Education and Personal Development, Attendance and Behaviour.
+The full governing body usually meet three times each year; all meetings are clerked by a trained professional clerk.
+In 2024-25, between September and December the full governing body held one scheduled meeting and three committee meetings: Strategy and Resources, Pupil Development/ Safeguarding and Attendance, and Quality of Education.

 Much of the work of the governing body is done by committees, which meet at least every term (three times in the year).
-At Allerton Grange, we have the following committees.
+At Allerton Grange, we have three committees:

 - Quality of Education: main purpose is to discuss and monitor all aspects of the school's work around pupil attainment and progress, and ensuring that the school's curriculum is broad and balanced and meets statutory requirements.
-(Chair: Barbara Trayer) - Pupil Development, Behaviour & Attitudes: main purpose is to monitor all aspects of the school's pastoral work which includes areas such as attendance, behaviour, safeguarding, Prevent, British Values, Health, and Spiritual, Moral, Social and Cultural (SMSC) provision; an important role of the committee is to ensure all Child Protection policies are fully understood and correctly implemented by all staff (Chair: Dan Carver) - Strategy & Resources: main purpose is to ensure that the school spending remains within budget and that all funds are spent wisely to best meet the needs of the pupils; whilst it meets every term, there are additional review meetings with the school's finance director; health and safety of the school site is also part of this committee's remit.
+(Chair: Barbara Trayer) - Pupil Development, Safeguarding & Attendance: main purpose is to monitor all aspects of the school's pastoral work which includes areas such as attendance, behaviour, safeguarding, Prevent, British Values, Health, and Spiritual, Moral, Social and Cultural (SMSC) provision; an important role of the committee is to ensure all Child Protection policies are fully understood and correctly implemented by all staff (Chair: Dan Carver) - Strategy & Resources: main purpose is to ensure that the school spending remains within budget and that all funds are spent wisely to best meet the needs of the pupils; whilst it meets every term, there are additional review meetings with the school's finance director; health and safety of the school site is also part of this committee's remit.
 In addition, this committee is responsible for developing the growth & sustainability strategy for the school.
-(Chair: Andy McKinlay)
+(Chair: Joanne Travis).

-There is also a committee for Performance Management and Pay, although this meets less frequently.
-This committee met in November 2021.
-(Barbara Trayer, Dan Carver and Maninder Dev)
+There is also a committee for Performance Management and Pay, this committee meet annually in October/November.
+The last meeting was Held in November 2024 (Panel: Barbara Trayer, Dan Carver and Joanne Travis)